aBoDgItHuB/m1-0323-code-solutions/0240    css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+ANSWER: Selector that selects elements that are in specific state.
 - What are CSS pseudo-classes useful for?
+ASNWER: For marking up, maintaining code.

 ## Notes